monolyth-php/cliff/README.md

 If an optional argument has a default value of an empty string, it is set to `NULL` instead so various PHP coalesce operators will work as expected.

+### Negating empty flags
+If an empty flag is set, the default boolean value is _negated_.
+So if the default is `true`, setting the flag makes it `false` and vice versa.
+Typically a default of `false` will make the most sense, but this might come in handy if your code's logic is... peculiar.

 ## Documentation, help and error reporting
 Via reflection, the doccomments of the class, the `__invoke` method and the options properties are utilised.